DevTechMike-Coder/devtechmike-coder/README.md

 * Portfolio [In The Works 🚧]

 ## 🧩 Philosophy
-`"The only truly secure system is one that is powered off, cast in a block of concrete and sealed in a lead-lined room with armed guards - and even then I have my doubts." — Gene Spafford`
+`The only truly secure system is one that is powered off, cast in a block of concrete and sealed in a lead-lined room with armed guards - and even then I have my doubts." — Gene Spafford`